nationalarchives/design-system/src/styles/typography/index.md

 Add a `tna-code-block--copy` class to enable a "Copy code" button.

 Provide a `title` attribute to show a filename in a bar above the code.

+Code blocks can be syntax highlighted with [Prism.js](https://prismjs.com/).

 {{ example({ group: "styles", item: "typography", example: "code-block", html: true, nunjucks: false, size: "m" }) }}